The Katla Ice Cave Honest Review: Risky But Worth It

 This Is One Of The Most Terrifying Things I’ve Done…

-We did this cave tour as per a recommendation from my sister.
-I am probably the least risk seeking person, especially while travelling.
+I went on this cave tour as a recommendation from my sister.
+As I mentioned, I am probably the least risk seeking person, especially while travelling.
+While I do enjoy adventures and new experiences, I don’t like being in dangerous situations.

-You are walking on ice – granted with crampons, but still.
-It’s not a very wide path.
-And at least when we were there, it was quite a drop into the water below.
+I was not expecting the caves to be what they were….
+I guess I trusted my sister too much so I didn’t look into it any more (now I’ve learned my lesson!).
+You’re walking on ice, granted with crampons, but it’s still slippery, and it’s also not a very wide path.
+And at least when I were there, it was quite a drop into the water below.

 Then you have to cross from one ice island to another via a thin wood bridge… with no railing.
-There was a wet rope you can grab onto… although I’m not sure how much it will actually do…
+There was a wet rope you can grab onto… although I’m not sure how much it will actually do if you fall… The bridges are also sopping wet from the melting ice above, and destroyed from people walking on them with crampons.
+Let’s just say, some of the bridges we walked on definitely sagged a bit… I was not happy.

-And, when you make it to the other side of the cave, you still have to walk back the same way you came from…
+And, when you successfully make it to the other side of the cave, you still have to walk back the same way you came from…

 And all this while the volcano might erupt underneath you!
 Woohoo!